An Introduction to Geometric Topology: Laminations

-We denote by $\calM\calL\subset \calC$ the set of all measured geodesic laminations on $S_g$, henceforth identified with the currents lying in the ``light cone''.
+We denote by $\calM\calL\subset \calC$ the set of all the measured geodesic laminations on $S_g$, henceforth identified with the currents lying in the ``light cone''.
 With this identification $\calML$ is independent on the auxiliary hyperbolic metric on $S_g$.
-Recall that a multicurve is a finite collection of disjoint non-trivial simple closed curves.
-A multicurve determines a measured geodesic lamination: consider $n$ parallel components as a single one with weight $n$ and use Example \ref{weight:example}.
+Recall that a multicurve on $S_g$ is a finite collection of disjoint non-trivial simple closed curves.
+A multicurve determines a measured geodesic lamination: consider $n$ parallel components as a single one with weight $n$, take the geodesic representative of the resulting essential multicurve (keeping the same weights), and use Example \ref{weight:example}.
 We obtain the inclusions